GouveaHeitor/perl-style-guide/README.md

 my @items = map { do_something_to $_ } @_;  # Good
 ```

-- Use whitespace between operators
+- Use whitespace between operators.

 ```perl
 # Good